-Furthermore, the majority of schools in rural Nepal are inadequately resourced and children often have to sit on dirty floors without a teacher.
-Teachers are poorly trained and lack motivation resulting in a high level of teacher absenteeism, poor teaching and children who receive ineffective education.
-The consequence is poor ability in class, failed exams and children dropping out of school, thus perpetuating a continuous cycle of a low level of education and poverty.
+Further, the majority of schools in rural Nepal are inadequately resourced, and children often have to sit on dirty floors to share books or makeshift games without a teacher present.
+Teachers are poorly trained, poorly paid, and lack motivation, resulting in a high level of teacher absenteeism.
+When they are present, this lack of training and motivation is passed on to the children in the form of ineffective education.

-“Our early childhood and school support projects are the first steps to bringing about long term change for the children of rural Nepal.”
+Our early childhood and school support projects are the first steps to bringing about long-term change for the children of rural Nepal.

-where we work & project selection
+Where we work & project selection

-“Our method promotes child friendly teaching, a teaching technique based on student participation, individual difference and well-being.”
+Our method promotes child-friendly teaching, a teaching technique based on student participation, individual difference and well-being.